jakari/invoicing/README.md

 5. Point your webserver to the `web/` folder (look at the example nginx configuration `doc/nginx.example.conf`)
 6. Copy `src/Invoicing/Bundle/AppBundle/Resources/invoice/default-settings.example.yml` to `src/Invoicing/Bundle/AppBundle/Resources/invoice/default-settings.yml` and modify settings accordingly.
 7. Copy `src/Invoicing/Bundle/AppBundle/Resources/views/invoice/invoice-template-example.html` to `src/Invoicing/Bundle/AppBundle/Resources/views/invoice/invoice-template.html` and modify according to your needs.
-8. Initialize the frontend by running `npm install` and `npm start`
+8. Initialize the frontend by running `npm install` and `npm start` in the `client` folder.
 9. Application is ready to use.

+### Adding a user

+To add a user to the application, run `php bin/console user:create`.
+The guide will ask for username and password.
+After user creation you may log in.